cloudfoundry/community/toc/rfc/rfc-draft-pcap-bosh.md

 * Extended functionality through bidirectional signalling, including congestion control.
 * Clear signalling of state, errors during communication and status informaiton for the user.
 * Central component with enforceable limits, e.g. in terms of concurrent captures.
-* Portable Go code should support any stemcell (including Windows), for which libpcap is available.
+* Portable Go code and the use of libpcap behind the scenes allows a self-contained solution that does not rely on the availability or execution of external processes.

 Drawbacks are the following:
 * More complex solution